aakella1/quarkus-workshop-labs/01-Quarkus.Hello-World.didact.md

-# Welcome to Quarkus on Didact!
+# Welcome to Quarkus Hello World

 In this step, you will create a straightforward application serving a hello endpoint.
 To demonstrate dependency injection this endpoint uses a greeting bean.